sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/deployment-react/README.md

 # React: Deployment

 Deploying SPAs is a little different that deploying static websites.
-Your browser only understands HTML, CSS, and JavaScript; it can't process JSX, Node packages, and many other things you use to build React apps.
-How can you bridge this gap?
+Your browser only understands HTML, CSS, and JavaScript; it can't process JSX, Node packages, and many other things used to build React apps.
+How do you translate between React apps and JSX and HTML, CSS, and JavaScript?

 ## Building

-To build an app that was built with `create-react-app`, use `npm run build`.
-This will take all of your React components, stylesheets, images, and other assets and put them in a single folder in formats browsers can use.
+To build a React app that was created with `create-react-app`, use `npm run build`.
+This will take all of your React components, stylesheets, images, and other assets and transpile them to a format browsers can use.
 All of these files will be located in the `build` directory:

 ![File structure of a CRA build](assets/cra-build.png)